CelestialCartographers/Ahorn/README.md

 Hold right click to move around the map.
 Left click is your main way to place an object or select something.
 Tools like rectangle or line require holding left click while moving across the screen.
 Scroll to zoom.

 Ahorn supports a couple of keybinds and special mouse functionality, with more to come.
 The following list might not be comprehensive.
+ - Ctrl + t: New room
+ - Ctrl + shift + t: Configure current room
+ - Ctrl + n: New map
+ - Ctrl + m: Metadata window
+ - Ctrl + shift + alt + s: Open settnings window
- - q, w: shrink / grow width on selected
+ - q, e: shrink / grow width on selected
- - a, s: shrink / grow height on selected
+ - a, d: shrink / grow height on selected
- - arrow keys: move selected
+ - Arrow keys: move selected
- - left mouse button over selected: dragging selected
+ - Left mouse button over selected: dragging selected
- - holding ctrl + any of the above: use 1 as step size instead of 8 for more fine-grained placements
+ - Holding ctrl + any of the above: use 1 as step size instead of 8 for more fine-grained placements
- - shift selecting keeps previous selection as well
+ - Shift selecting keeps previous selection as well
  - Ctrl + f: Focus search field
  - Ctrl + c: Copy selection
  - Ctrl + x: Cut selection
  - Ctrl + v: Paste selection
  - Ctrl + z: Undo changes
  - Ctrl + shift + z: Redo changes
+ - Esc/Enter: Exit search field
  - v, h: vertical / horizontal mirror of decal
  - delete: delete the given node / target
- - n: add node to target (after the targeted node / entity)
+ - n/+: add node to target (after the targeted node / entity)
- - middle click: pick what's currently under the cursor in the selected layer
+ - Middle click: pick what's currently under the cursor in the selected layer
  - Ctrl + number key row 0-9: shortcuts to select tools
- - alt + arrow keys: move a room
+ - Alt + arrow keys: move a room
- - alt + delete: delete room
+ - Alt + delete: delete room
- - double click layer name in selection menu: toggle visibility
+ - Double click layer name in selection menu: toggle visibility
- - right click entity / trigger with placements / selection tool: open properties menu
+ - Right click entity / trigger with placements / selection tool: open properties menu
- - double click with selections selects all similar targets
+ - Double click with selections selects all similar targets
- - holding ctrl when doing the above restricts it to targets in a more strict manner
+ - Holding ctrl when doing the above restricts it to targets in a more strict manner

  With Everest installed and Celeste running in debug mode, it supports some more:
  - ctrl + alt + leftclick on a room in Ahorn: teleport to that room in the game